Skip to main content

 Research Interests

-Italy’s colonialism in East Africa, studies on nostalgia, humanitarian gaming, Italian American diaspora, food movements and activism, philanthropy studies
+Italy’s colonialism in East Africa, studies on nostalgia and the future, the Italian American diaspora, edible gardens, food movements and activism, philanthropy studies

 Publications